 Scotland which traditionally provided recruits for the British army’s elite regiment’s, officially lost 134,712 men during WW1, about 3.1% of the population.
 (Recent research suggest this figure was nearer 148,000 men, when Scottish nurses, 500 munition workers, Merchant Navy and may others are included.)
 This was over 25% of those that volunteered and more than twice the national average rate of fatalities for the whole of Britain.
 Only the Serbs and Turks had a higher proportion of participant deaths than Scotland.

 In Ireland, the First World War was a complex and painful episode in Irish History.
-While conscription was never imposed on Ireland, some 206,000 men from Ireland fought in the war, in many theatres.
+While conscription was never imposed on Ireland, some 206,000 men from Ireland fought in the war, serving in many global battles.
 About 30,000 died serving in Irish regiments of the British forces, about 2,5% of the the male population of Ireland at the time.
 In all about 49,400 Irishmen died during WW1, fighting, for other British Regiments and other countries, such as Canada, Australia and the United States.

 Cities, such as Dublin lost 4,973 men or 3.69% of the male population.
 Counties such as Antrim, (which is home to most of Belfast), lost 5,122 men (3.37%), Cork, 2,226 men (2.01%), Down, 2,056 men, (3.98%), Londonderry, 1,343 men, (3.81%) and Armagh 1,128 men (3.74%). (https://www.theirishstory.com/2015/03/25/reconsidering-irish-fatalities-in-the-first-world-war/#.Xuyk0GhKiUk)

 In Wales, between 20,000-40,000 Welshmen, died on active service in the Great War.
 Among the 6,000 Cardiffians killed, commemorated on over 100 memorials in Cardiff, are the 121 men of the Whitchurch Parish, including the Welsh Rugby winger, Captain, Johnny Lewis Williams, killed at Mametz Wood in July 1916.
-Modern research suggests another 94 men could have been added to the Whitchurch memorial, but were excluded for various reasons.
+Modern research suggests another 94 men could have been added to this Whitchurch memorial, but were excluded for various reasons.
 The attack by the 38th Welsh Division, on Mametz Wood, between 7th-10th July 1916, saw some 4,000, Welsh casualties.
 As a major coal producer, the war had a profound impact upon Wales, destroying many estates of the landed gentry.
 There was also a huge migration of women away from Wales and a rapid decline in organised Welsh religion.

 Almost every UK Town affected by WW1.